Jingrong (Yehenara): Guangxu era

-As a supporter of Hundred Days' Reform, Zaize was neither executed nor stripped of his privilleges, which might have affected Jingrong.
+As a supporter of Hundred Days' Reform, Zaize was neither executed nor stripped of his privileges, which might have affected Jingrong.
 Jingrong was one of the pioneers of teaching foreign languages in Qing dynasty China, as she met many foreigners after 1900.
 She adopted European outfits together with another princesses consorts of Zaize.
 Under her supervision, the ducal manor was undergoing reconstruction in order to adapt the estate to innovations of XIX century.
 Her actions were inspired by 1905 investigation tour to European countries, United States and Japan.

 Xuantong era

 In 1908, Zaize was granted a status of the prince of the fourth rank together with Jingrong, which meant that they could receive stipends and use garments befitting prince of the fourth rank though remaining grace defender duke and state duchess of the first rank respectively.

 After the demise of Qing dynasty

 After Xinhai Revolution broke out in 1911, Zaize resigned from his appointments but retained noble title.
 In 1924, when Puyi was evicted from the Forbidden City, all imperial clansmen followed suit.
 Jingrong continued to live with Zaize until June 1929.
 Jingrong died on 12 July 1933 at the age of 67.